*Year 11 GCSE English – Mock Topics Lists*

 GCSE Exam Preparation:

-Key Stage 5 English Literature
+A-level English Literature

-Students who take English Literature at A-Level often choose to study English, Law, History and other Humanities subjects at university.
+Students who take English Literature at A-level often choose to study English, Law, History and other Humanities subjects at university.
 Career opportunities could include journalism, law, teaching, work in media and professional writing.
 For further guidance, please see Mrs Moran in the English department.